AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <alias>

 GPS provides a mechanism known as "aliases".
-The user can define these using the :menuselection:`Edit->Aliases` menu.
+The user can define these using the :menuselection:`Code->Aliases` menu.

 Each alias has a name, generally a short string of characters.
 When you type that string in any textual entry in GPS (usually a source editor, but